 We know this new documentation it’s far from being perfect, but it’s a good first step towards the right direction and we will improve it continuously over time.

-Your feedback is key and will enable us create the best documentation posible for MonkeyLearn.
-So please let us know any thoughts and suggestions you may have, every feedback counts.
+Your feedback is key and will enable us to create the best documentation possible for MonkeyLearn.
+So, please let us know any thoughts and suggestions you may have, every feedback counts.